 This theater is located in El Centro.
 One way to get there is by using the Medellín Metro.
 To get there take the A Line to the San Antonio metro station and the theater is located about an 8-minute walk from the metro station.

-Taxis or Uber are other options to get to this theater from your location.
-Just provide the driver the address below.
+Taxis are another options to get to this theater from your location.
+Just provide the driver the address below:

 Address: Calle 47 # 43 – 47, El Centro, Medellín

 So far on the Medellin Guru website we have looked six theaters in the Medellín metro area:

 - Universidad de Medellín Teatro – the largest theater in Medellín located on the University of Medellín campus – with capacity for 1,702 spectators.

 - Teatro Metropolitano José Gutiérrez Gómez – one of the largest theaters in Medellín – with capacity for 1,634 spectators.

 - Teatro Lido – a popular theater in El Centro where all events are free – with capacity for 1,100 spectators.

 - Teatro Pablo Tobón Uribe – a popular theater in El Centro – with capacity for 923 spectators